Asimeng/LuminexPipeline_ShinyApp/README.md

 # LuminexPipeline_shinyApp

 <p> This utility is an interactive application for the explorartory data analysis of multiplexed ELISA (Luminex) data, developed as part of my MSc dissertation.
-The current version of the ShinyApp can be assessed here <https://asimeng.shinyapps.io/luminex_app/> and has the following functionalities:
+The current version of the ShinyApp can be assessed <a href="https://asimeng.shinyapps.io/luminex_app/">with this link</a> and has the following functionalities:
 <ul>
   <li> Upload processed Luminex data (data output of pipeline) for exploratory analysis (accepts csv files) </li>
   <li> Explore statistical summaries with: